redshift-tools/redshift-csv-loader/README.md

 #Oracle FAQ.

 ####What's your experience with Oracle Database?
-20+ Years of Oracle PL/SQL Developent.
-including 15+ years of US experience.
+20+ Years of Oracle PL/SQL Developent (including 15+ years of US experience).

 ####What data integration tools for Oracle have you created?
  - [Databuddy](https://github.com/data-buddy/Databuddy/blob/master/README.md) - data integration framework for SQL and  noSQL stores.